Yes, and no. 😉

 As you most probably know, you have access to your Instagram Insights only from your mobile app, and once you switch your profile to a Business Profile.

 However, there is now a way to see your Instagram data from a desktop device – via Facebook’s Creator Studio.
+Alternatively, there are also external tools that can aggregate and present your Instagram data.

 How to access Instagram Insights from a desktop device